Bonfas-68/Bonfas-68/README.md

 - 👋 Hi, I’m @Bonfas-68
-- 👀 I’m interested in web development and design
+- 👀 A fullstack web developer using NodeJs Reactjs Js HTML CSS & SASS Database MSSQL MySQL MongoDB(mongoose)
-- 🌱 I’m currently learning javascript and have finished html and css .
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on web development and help fellow to understand much better than I have understood.
 - 📫 How to reach me .https://twitter.com/OluochBonfas
  and in facebook as Bonfas oluoch